What You Need to Know in the Beginning to Launch a Successful Patient-Reported Outcome Program

 The key is to develop a system with a strong infrastructure that renders a high capture rate and promotes data integrity.
-It takes a long time to build up a meaningful set of PRO data, so you will want to make sure that you do not miss any opportunities by letting a patient fall through the cracks.
+It takes a long time to build up a meaningful set of patient-reported outcome data, so you will want to make sure that you do not miss any opportunities by letting a patient fall through the cracks.
 The goal should be to collect 100% of the patient-reported data for every eligible patient — and this is no easy task.
 It takes a lot of dedication and structure to make this happen.

-Every clinic and hospital operates with different workflows, so there is no cookie cutter solution that works for every organization — but there are certain things that all successful programs have in place.
+Every clinic and hospital operates with different workflows, so there is no cookie-cutter solution that works for every organization — but there are certain things that all successful programs have in place.
 Creating a solid foundation for enrolling eligible patients is the best place to start, and this is how you do it:

 1. Perform an Opportunity Analysis

 First things first — you’ve got to establish some estimates on the number of patients that will be eligible for participation.
 The best way to do this is to pull the previous year’s numbers for the patient population.
 You’ll want to find out the total number of cases performed, and also a breakdown of the numbers for each provider.
 These numbers will come in very handy when you start monitoring the success of your patient enrollment process… which is coming up next!

 The foundation of a good outcome program is making sure that all eligible patients participate.
 The first step is to clearly define the criteria for what makes a patient eligible.
 For example, if your outcome program’s goal is to collect data on total joint patients — are you including revision cases and partial knee patients?
 Or is it just primary total joint replacement surgery?